krischer/LASIF/doc/tutorial.rst

 This tutorial will teach you how to perform an iterative full waveform inversion with LASIF and SES3D on a simple toy example.
+Before going through the tutorial we recommend that you make a mesh which you can see how is done here: :doc:`tutorial/meshing`

 .. caution::